A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Conclusion

 \section{Conclusion}

 In this paper, we have developed and tested new positivity-preserving well-balanced schemes for the one-dimensional (1-D) Saint-Venant system of shallow water equations with the Manning friction term.
-The main challenge in developing an accurate and robust well-balanced scheme for the 1-D shallow water equations is related to the fact that a special transformation between the conservative variables and the equilibrium variables is crucial to recover the moving water equilibrium; see, e.g., \cite{CKLX,CKLLW,CTR,KKLZ,CCHKW_18,CK16,Xing14}.
-In the process of transformation, one needs to solve some (nonlinear) systems of equations and this can be cumbersome.
-In this work, we consider both the conservative and primitive forms of the studied hyperbolic system.
-More precisely, we use the former form to evolve the cell averages while use the latter one to evolve the point values.
-It is notice that using the introduced equilibrium variables, the primitive formulation will reduce to a very simple form with flux function only represented by the equilibrium variables.
-We then apply the finite difference method to compute the residuals, which will vanish when the solution is at the steady state.
-In order to update the average values in a WB manner, we use the equilibrium variables to rewrite the source term and apply Simpson's rule to obtain the approximation of the source term.
+In order to construct an accurate, robust, and fully well-balanced scheme for the 1-D shallow water equations, it is essential to define a transformation from the equilibrium variables to the conservative ones for many existing numerical methods; see, e.g., \cite{CKLX,CKLLW,CTR,KKLZ,CCHKW_18,CK16,Xing14, NXS}.
+In the process of transformation, one needs to solve some nonlinear equations and this can be cumbersome.
+In this work, we consider both the conservative and primitive forms of the studied hyperbolic system and are able to achieve the fully well-balanced property without solving any nonlinear equations.
+More precisely, we use the conservative form to evolve the cell averages while use the primitive one to evolve the point values.
+It is noticed that using the introduced equilibrium variables, the primitive formulation will reduce to a very simple form with flux function only represented by the equilibrium variables.
+We then apply a stable finite difference method to compute the residuals, which will vanish when the solution is at the steady state.
+In order to update the average values in a WB manner, we use a well-balanced fourth-order approximation from \cite{NXS} to evaluate the average value of the source term.
 We also propose a way to guarantee the positivity property of water depth.

 This study is only concerned with the one-dimensional shallow water equations but provides a new framework that does not require the transformation from equilibrium variables to conservative variables for designing fully WB methods.
 In future work, we plan to extend the proposed method to several space dimensions and other hyperbolic models including the thermal rotating shallow water equations, shallow water flows in channels, and the blood flow models.